-As a result of collaborative meetings between Alliance, DMH/DD/SAS, and NC Medicaid, Alliance has begun triaging TBI related calls and maintaining contact with individuals with TBI through Alliance's Access Department.
-This change in handling TBI related calls will allow for callers to receive information immediately and to maintain contact with one staff person.
-Alliance has established a TBI Guide relationship with a Nonprofit organization to assist TBI individuals with gathering information needed to apply for the TBI Waiver, to assist with the Medicaid application process, and to begin making community connections.
-As of March 1, 2020, 11 individuals have been referred to the TBI Guide service.
+Alliance triages TBI related calls and maintains contact with individuals with TBI through their Access Department.
+This allows callers to quickly receive information and to maintain contact with one staff person.
+Alliance has established a TBI Guide relationship with a nonprofit organization to assist individuals with gathering information needed to apply for the TBI waiver, to apply for Medicaid, and to make community connections.